 Wranglers round-up horses each morning, groom, saddle, guide guests on trail rides, give guests instruction in basic horsemanship, perform barn and tack maintenance, trail maintenance, fencing, and general ranch chores.
 Wranglers will be trained in natural horsemanship methods.

 Wranglers need to start Monday, May 19th, 2014.
 One position runs through August 23rd, 2014.
-Three positions run through September 13th, 2014 and two through September 19th, 2014.
+Three positions run through September 13th, 2014 (two of these remain available) and two through September 19th, 2014.
 A wrangler’s typical week will be forty-five to sixty hours over six days.

 A team of five guest services crew members share responsibility for waiting tables, cleaning guest rooms, and cleaning our public spaces.